- Music is my passion! Playing the piano, as well as studying notes, scales, chords, terms, and theory, is what I love to do

 - I get to do what I love while my students get to learn a plethora of skills through music and piano!

-I generally first give a quick overview of the all the keys on the piano (not teaching all of them haha, just quickly showing them on the keyboard).
+I generally first give a quick overview of the all the keys on the piano (not teaching all of them, just quickly showing them on the keyboard).
 Then I show them the five-finger pattern that all pianists will always use throughout the course of playing piano, and we will do an activity and/or game for them to memorize it.
 After practicing, I will give a quick overview of quarter notes and half notes and we will practice the beats through things such as clapping and stomping.
 Then I will give them a quick, easy music piece that does not require knowledge of reading sheet music so that they can get used to the five-finger pattern.
 Generally, this piece will consist of solely the use of two to three fingers.
+Afterward, I will introduce three notes on the piano and will give another piece of music with those three notes.

 Please Note: This process does seem childish as it is meant for students that are children.
 A relatively similar process would occur with a teen or adult to get the basics down, just in a manner that is not as childish.

 I took piano lessons for 6 years and my piano teacher qualified me to teach.
-I already learned theory throughout my piano lessons, but I took a couple months of a music theory course in addition to piano lessons.
+I already learned theory throughout my piano lessons, but I took a music theory course in addition to piano lessons.